MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepPartitionDisk.md

 ```

 ### -DisableWildcardHandling

-DisableWildcardHandling treats wildcard characters as literal character values.
-Cannot be combined with **ForceWildcardHandling**.
+This parameter treats wildcard characters as literal character values.
+You can't combine it with **ForceWildcardHandling**.

 ```yaml
 Type: SwitchParameter